EricssonResearch/coap-actuators/draft-mattsson-core-coap-attacks.md

 the attack from connectivity problems, offline servers, or unexpected behavior from middle boxes such as NATs and firewalls.

-Remedy: Any IoT deployment of actuators where syncronised state is important need to use confirmable messages and the client need to take appropriate actions when a response is not received and it loses information about the server's status.
+Remedy: Any IoT deployment of actuators where syncronized state is important need to use confirmable messages and the client need to take appropriate actions when a response is not received and it loses information about the server's status.